natelistrom/natelistrom.github.io/tantalus-mirror.md

 “No. You told the whole truth.”
 She took a breath and shuddered.
 “Maybe for the first time since you suggested that I pilot this mission.
 Is that why I'm here?
 Because you thought you could use me?”

 Strangely, she didn't feel shock or surprise.
 Just a profound sense of loss.
 When did Alex stop being the brother she knew and become this person she didn't even recognize?
-How long had their trajectories been diverging?
+How long had their paths been diverging?

 “Charis, I need you to send that telemetry.”